 "You think you can shake me off that easy?
 Someone needs to get this shambles up to rate, and you're too damn busy building all those ship models."

 "Then congratulations, you've just been promoted to Commander.
-My purview is now solely in the Normandy's toy department.
+My purview is now exclusively the pursuit of the ultimate figurine collection.
 Welcome to the Alliance."

 His resulting laugh turned into a groan halfway through.
 "Spirits, I can't laugh like this."

 "Yeah, well."
 She turned back to watch the ceiling, hands clasping over her middle.
-"Consider it your reward for giving me an earful while I'm laid up."
+"You won't laugh when the paperwork goes through," she murmured, half to herself.

 He didn't say anything in response.
-For a few minutes, all she could hear was the soft skrrtch skrrtch of his talons, as though he were clenching and unclenching his hand on the canvas bedsheet.
+For a few minutes, all she could hear was the soft skrrtch skrrtch of his talons, as though he were drawing a pattern on the canvas bedsheet.

 "What happened to us today?" he said eventually, his voice low.
 He didn't seem to be asking her directly, just voicing his thoughts to the room.
 And she knew she wasn't talking about literal details.
 He was talking about them.
 The double-act Shepard and Vakarian.
 Never one without the other.
 The worst opponents to see on a battlefield and card table for the same reason; they were so in sync that sometimes they just read the other's mind with one word, one look.